sfabrizio/copyfy/README.md

 # copyfy

-Copy files inside folders recursively on nodejs using a json as config.
+Copy folders & files recursively on nodejs using a json as config.

 ## Install
 ```